 Potential direct impacts associated with restoration activities (avoidance of the area during restoration) are insignificant and not likely to adversely affect smalltooth sawfish.
 Indirect benefits of restoration actions include the recovery of distributions and populations of the prey of smalltooth sawfish.
 Restoration actions would make no appreciable contribution to the cumulative impacts to smalltooth sawfish as a species.
-No impairment to smalltooth sawfish would occur as a result of restoration activities.

-4.9.3 Elkhorn Coral (Acropora Palmata) and Staghorn Coral (Acropora Cervicornis)
+4.9.3 Elkhorn Coral (Acropora palmata) and Staghorn Coral (Acropora cervicornis)